billingd/raddenest/raddenest-lisp.md

 ## How

-I am starting with a function by function translation..
+I am starting with a function by function translation.
 Each lisp function will be a direct replacement for the maxima function.
 This simplifies testing.
-I tried other ways but couldn't get find all the bugs.
+I tried other ways but couldn't find all the bugs.
 Once/if it works then there are *opportunities for improvement*.

 ## When

 Whenever.

-## How di I to use it?
+## How do I to use it?

 Just